-The five-year project, started in 2015, will include brush clearing and tree removal work, which will increase light levels on the ground in order to facilitate restoration of the specific areas within the project zone, and allow for improved oak regeneration and growth of other native plant species.
-Additionally, the restoration work will include removal of invasive and aggressive native species of plants.
+The Deer Grove-West Restoration, started in 2015, includes brush clearing and tree removal work to increase light levels on the ground and allow for improved oak regeneration and growth of other native plant species.
+Additionally, the restoration work includes removal of invasive and aggressive native species of plants.
 Originally a five-year project, this restoration work has been expanded multiple times because previous phases of the project came in under budget.

-Deer Grove-East recently underwent an O’Hare Modernization Mitigation Account (OMMA) restoration project of its wetlands and prairie, restoring 180 acres during a project that began in 2008.
+Deer Grove-East underwent an O’Hare Modernization Mitigation Account (OMMA) restoration project of its wetlands and prairie, restoring 180 acres during a project that began in 2008.
 Restoration work at Deer Grove-West was part of the initial project submittal for OMMA funds; however, restoration work has primarily been focused at Deer Grove East.
 Planning for the specific Deer Grove West restoration project began in 2014 in consultation with Stantec.
 Other partners and supporters include Openlands, the US Army Corps of Engineers, Deer Grove Natural Area Volunteers, the Illinois Nature Preserves Commission, and US Fish and Wildlife Service.

 This restoration project aligns with the Next Century Conservation Plan’s goal of restoring 30,000 acres of forest preserve to good ecological health, and the prioritization scheme of the Natural and Cultural Resources Master Plan, which names Deer Grove as the #4 priority site within the Forest Preserves.

-Spring 2018: Prescribed fires were once again implemented in the project zone in the fall of 2017 and spring of 2018.
+Spring 2018: Prescribed fires were once again implemented in the project area in the fall of 2017 and spring of 2018.
 The remaining winter work has been completed, with some additional tree thinning taking place in areas that have been slow to recover due to lack of sunlight.
 All hydrology repairs were completed this winter.
 The remainder of the project will consist of invasive species control in the growing season and establishment of native plant cover through seed collection and redistribution.